IRS Forms

 Here is the path my team follows so nothing slips.

 • Confirm applicability first.
 Run the three year AFSI test under the statute or the simplified method.
-If you are not applicable, document the result and stop the form.
+If you are not applicable, document the result and stop the form (note that once a corporation has been determined an applicable corporation in a prior year, that status persists, so it skips Part I and proceeds directly to the CAMT computation rather than re-testing out).

 • If applicable, build AFSI under section 56A.
 Add backs, exclusions, and CFC inclusions should be listed with sources next to each line.